 Item 1 (Goals Related to Increased Independence in a Significant Life Area).
 This table tracks the number of consumers who achieved independence in at least one significant life area.
 The term significant life area (SLA) is a way to classify the multiplicity of possible consumer goals into a few categories representing the range of life achievements made possible through IL services.
 SLAs represent the varying ways in which diverse consumers with disabilities can realize their particular potential – ranging from competence in self-care to relocation from a nursing home/institution to fulfillment of educational and vocational aspirations.

 Item 2 (Improved Access to Transportation, Health Care and Assistive Technology).
 The lack of access to essential opportunities such as transportation, appropriate health care services, or assistive technology may prevent an individual from achieving independence in one or more significant life areas.
 This table measures how the independent living program enables consumers to overcome barriers to their independence by helping them to access previously unavailable transportation, health care services, and assistive technology.
 These are certainly not the only barriers faced by individuals with disabilities.
-However, data provided in these areas will enhance RSA’s ability to document the impact of the independent living program on individuals in these areas.
+However, data provided in these areas will enhance ILA’s ability to document the impact of the independent living program on individuals in these areas.

 Individuals with disabilities can overcome barriers to accessing transportation, health care services, or assistive technology through a combination of the IL services listed in the table under section A, including the four core services -- information and referral services, independent living skills training, peer counseling, and individual advocacy.
 [Systems advocacy is addressed in subpart IV.]
 For example, a service provider may facilitate a consumer’s access to previously unavailable transportation through mobility training, assistive devices, prosthesis or personal attendant care assistance; or independent living skills training to help consumers avail themselves of existing community transportation services.
-Access to appropriate health care services may be enhanced through information and referral services, such as the provision of directories of local medical facilities with available interpreters or TDD phone numbers; individual advocacy efforts resulting in accessible ramps or examining tables at doctors’ offices; peer counseling services to improve consumers’ self-advocacy abilities; or the arrangement of assistive technology services for consumers to better communicate with their doctors.
+Access to appropriate health care services may be enhanced through information and referral services, such as the provision of directories of local medical facilities with available interpreters or Telecommunication Device for the Deaf (TDD) phone numbers; individual advocacy efforts resulting in accessible ramps or examining tables at doctors’ offices; peer counseling services to improve consumers’ self-advocacy abilities; or the arrangement of assistive technology services for consumers to better communicate with their doctors.
 Access to assistive technology may be expanded through information and referral to public and private sector sources of funding or equipment, independent living skills training on the use of assistive technology, and peer counseling and individual advocacy to help consumers advocate for the services and equipment for which they are eligible.

-Note: The term “assistive technology” (as defined in subpart III, section A) encompasses a broad range of independent living resources such as daily living, mobility, cognitive and communications aids as well as information technology.
+Note: The term “assistive technology” (as defined in subpart III, section A) encompasses a broad range of IL resources such as daily living, mobility, cognitive and communications aids as well as information technology.

 The subpart III tables (section A, section B, item 1 and section B, item 2) are closely related.
 Transportation and assistive technology, for example, appear in each table.
 There are important differences, however, as the following examples illustrate: